 Reginald Hudlin’s Marshall is an entertaining biographical drama.
 It chronicles the life and times of Thurgood Marshall (Chadwick Boseman), the first African-American Supreme Court justice.
 Kate Hudson appeared as Eleanor Strubing, a white socialite who accuses black chauffeur Joseph Spell of raping her.
 The case went to trial in 1941, and it was Thurgood’s first case as a lawyer.
 Since it was a turbulent era in terms of race relations, Thurgood had to partner with a white lawyer to represent the case.
 Spell was eventually acquitted and the charges were proved to be false.

 Kate Hudson has confessed in her interviews that she was initially nervous about playing a woman who falsely accuses someone of rape.
-But Kate Hudson took on the challenge of playing the incredibly complex character.
-She saw it as an artistic challenge of playing characters that’s very different from herself.
+But Hudson took on the challenge of playing the incredibly complex character.
+She saw it as an artistic challenge to play characters that are very different from her.
 Kate’s teary-eyed performance in the courtroom was one of the film’s most intense moments.
 She attaches a vulnerability to the character that nearly convinces us of Spell’s alleged crime.

 Apple TV+ crime drama anthology series Truth be Told revolves around true crime podcaster Poppy Parnell (played by Oscar-winning actress Octavia Spencer).
 The series is based on Kathleen Barber’s novel which looks at America’s obsession with true crime.
 Kate Hudson played the lead role in the second season alongside Octavia.
 She plays Poppy’s childhood best friend and media mogul, Micah.
 Micah seeks the help of Poppy to discreetly investigate the murder of her unfaithful husband, Joshua.